2021 in Bare Knuckle Fighting Championship: Bare Knuckle Fighting Championship 20

 Bare Knuckle Fighting Championship 20 was a bare-knuckle fighting event by Bare Knuckle Fighting Championship held on August 20, 2021.

 Background

 The event was headlined by a title rematch for the vacant BKFC Bantamweight Championship between Johnny Bedford and Reggie Barnett.
 The two previously fought for the title at BKFC 6 on June 22, 2019, where Bedford won by unanimous decision.

 Former UFC fighter Alan Belcher made his bare-knuckle debut against Tony Lopez.

 Results

 Bare Knuckle Fighting Championship 21

 Bare Knuckle Fighting Championship 21 was a bare-knuckle fighting event by Bare Knuckle Fighting Championship held on September 10, 2021.

 Background

 The event was headlined by a bout between Dakota Cochrane and Mike Richman.

 The event also featured the BKFC debut of former UFC fighter Houston Alexander.

 Results

 Bare Knuckle Fighting Championship Fight Night: Montana

-Bare Knuckle Fighting Championship Fight Night: Montana was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship held on October 9, 2021.
+Bare Knuckle Fighting Championship Fight Night: Montana (also known as BKFC Fight Night 1) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship held on October 9, 2021.